-As a young child growing up the Fillmore district of San Francisco, Dr. Angie Taylor could be found most evenings in bed under her blankets with a flashlight reading her favorite book.
-Someone who always loved to learn, Dr. Taylor knew she would eventually go to college and someday make an impact in the world.
+As a young child growing up in the Fillmore district of San Francisco, Dr. Angie Taylor could be found most evenings in bed under her blankets with a flashlight reading her favorite book.
+Someone who always loved to learn, Dr. Taylor knew she would eventually go to college and someday make an impact.

-“Education is something that always mattered to me,” recalls the Fall 2019 Ashford University* commencement speaker.
+“Education is something that always mattered to me,” recalls the Fall 2021 UAGC commencement speaker.

 Dr. Taylor was right in her prediction.
 Thanks to the encouragement of her mother, she would eventually go on to earn three degrees from the University of Nevada, Reno, including a PhD in educational leadership, a master’s degree in public administration and policy, and a bachelor’s degree in business administration.
 Later, she served in several leadership positions at the university, where she worked for 20 years.